Phone: 503-823-PLAY (7529)

 For information on the process and rating criteria for CIP, please review the PP&R Capital Planning Manual.

 Do you have an idea for PP&R and have the funds (or can raise the funds), expertise, time and volunteer hours to help accomplish it?
-While our Parks Proposal Process is on hold indefinitely, but may reopen as early as spring 2014, please consider submitting a Park Proposal Application so it’s in the queue for when staff are next available to review ideas: Click here to view Park Project Proposal Process.
+Please consider submitting a Park Proposal Application so the next available staff member may review your ideas: Click here to view Park Project Proposal Process.

-Report a park problem through our ParkScan system here: http://www.parkscanpdx.org/ .
+Report a park problem through our ParkScan system at parkscanpdx.org.
 ParkScan is meant for reporting a short-term problem or low cost fix for a park asset, for example – a broken bench, vandalism or other observation.